Build the reliability layer, or use ours.

-Rolling your own webhook delivery infrastructure is a reasonable choice — if you have the time.
-Here is an honest look at what each path involves.
+Rolling your own webhook and event delivery system is a reasonable choice if you have the time.
+Here is what you end up owning after the first version works.

 Build It Yourself

-Spensr Events retries on a fixed schedule (+5s, +30s, +5min, +30min), caps attempts by plan tier (up to 5 on Pro), and moves failed events to a dead-letter store with one-click replay from the console.
-No code required.
+Spensr Events retries on a fixed schedule (+5s, +30s, +5min, +15min), caps attempts by plan tier (up to 5 on Pro), and moves failed events to a dead-letter store with replay from the console.

 Build It Yourself

-Every inbound event and every delivery attempt is logged with status, response code, and payload.
+Every inbound event and delivery attempt is logged with status, response code, timing, and payload.
 Search and replay are built into the console.
-No instrumentation work on your side.

 Build It Yourself

-Spensr Events automatically disables a destination after 10 consecutive delivery failures, isolating the fault from the rest of your delivery pipeline.
-The destination can be re-enabled manually once it recovers.
+Spensr Events disables a destination after a set number of consecutive delivery failures, isolating the broken endpoint from the rest of your route.
+Re-enable it when the destination recovers.

 HMAC Signing